johnnytillqvist/Python_WordCloud/README.md

 # Python: WordCloud
-Small word cloud project in Python using PyPDF2, WordCloud, and Matplotlib.
+Small word cloud project in Python using PyPDF2, WordCloud, TextBlob, and Matplotlib.

 # Objective
 Create a GitHub repository to showcase a word cloud generated from a CV in PDF format to gain a better understanding of the experience profile.